 Gloves off.
 Saw them on the road.

 Philos character puttering and muttering.
-Disolving by the roadside while hitting the marks.
+Dissolving by the roadside while hitting the marks.

 Being the soaring tail eagle on the coin instead of the head.